Content Warning:

 I hoped that’s why she hadn’t moved when I walked over.
 Mel shook her head, but I instinctively reached out and held her head center.
 My one summer working as a lifeguard made me more useful than nothing.
 Mel swatted at my arms with her unhindered hand.
 Her face screwed up into a pained expression, and tears rolled down her cheeks.

 “I held on as long as possible.
-So much spinning.
-I can’t remember.
-Moving hurts.”
+So much spinning.”

 I laughed with relief.
 Mel might mumble madness, but she would be okay.
 Chuck was awake, and everything would be fine.
 A flash of light drew my attention back up to the sky, and the thunder followed immediately after.
-Not fifty yards away was the same dark brown wall that glittered in the sunlight.
-My stomach dropped as I unconsciously screamed for Chuck and Todd to run.
-It didn’t last long though, as the wind that preceded the storm whipped away any silence.
+Fifty yards away was the same dark brown wall that glittered in the sunlight.
+My stomach dropped as I screamed for Chuck and Todd to run.
+It didn’t last long though, as the gust of wind whipped away my words into silence.

-Todd was pointing somewhere behind me, but when I turned, I couldn’t react fast enough to his warning.
-The dust wall swallowed them a few feet away from me, before I too found myself surrounded by the wind and sand that cut at my exposed skin.
+Todd pointed somewhere behind me.
+I turned to watch as a dust wall swallowed them a few feet away from me, before I too found myself surrounded by the wind and sand that cut at my exposed skin.
 I cried out only to gag as the foul-tasting muck filled my mouth.
-There was a hand on my arm, and I didn’t really care whose it was.
+It tasted like I’d licked batteries in my sleep.
+There was a hand on my arm.
+I didn’t really care whose it was.
 I let them drag me further up the mountainside.
 I slipped once on something wet on a smooth rock, but whoever was holding my arm hoisted me back up.
 Thank you, Todd, for not completely hating me.

 A gap in the storm freed me from the chaos, and I stumbled to a wind-hollowed alcove.
-As I tried to push myself up, my groping hand found a hole in the ground, and I almost broke my arm.
-I looked up to find Chuck bent against the small cave he’d thrown me in, wincing at each gust of wind.
+As I tried to push myself up, my groping hand found a hole in the ground.
+I moved away from it, forgetting it was there when Chuck bent against the small cave he’d thrown me in, wincing at each gust of wind.

 “Todd needs help with Mel,” Chuck said.
 “You’ve already inhaled enough of the toxins, but you should probably try breathing through your shirt from now on.”

 Without giving me time to ask questions, Chuck raised his own shirt to cover his mouth and nose, and turned back into the storm.
 I mirrored his movement and fought the urge to freak out.
-Everything around me fell silent except for the wind, and for a moment I was worried they’d abandoned me.
+Everything around me fell silent except for the wind.
+For a moment I worried they’d abandoned me.

-A shimmering sand cast covered the once exposed white bone protruding from Mel’s arm.
-The red-tinted edges gave way to oozing blood, which made the cast more like a false protection.
-Todd pulled out a brown plastic bottle and poured the clear liquid onto the false cast.
+A shimmering mass of sand covered the once exposed white bone protruding from Mel’s arm.
+The red-tinted edges gave way to oozing blood.
+Todd pulled out a brown plastic bottle and poured the clear liquid onto the dirt.
 Mel screamed.

 “It’s burning!”